Ballokume

 Ballokume is an Albanian cookie originating in the city of Elbasan, which is popular throughout Albania and Albanian communities.
 It is traditionally eaten on Dita e Verës, an Albanian pagan holiday celebrated on 14 March.
 It is sometimes called kulaç me finj, as it may optionally contain finj, a mixture of ashes from a wood stove boiled in water.
+It consists of butter, sugar, eggs, and corn flour.
+It is traditionally kneaded in a copper bowl, which is supposed to improve the texture of the dough.
+The dough must be kneaded vigorously, which is why the men of the house are often involved in the ballokume preparation.